-As you know, I discovered I had to know Christian liturgy, first, taking courses in Fine Arts and, second, as a student of musicology.
-Students of musicology simply have to learn liturgy or the Nunc dimittis makes little sense.
-And a knowledge of the history of art is both useful and delightful.
+Aert de Gelder (or Arent, 26 October 1645 – 27 August 1727) is one of Rembrandt’s last pupils while in Amsterdam (1661 to 1663) (Wikipedia)I discovered I had to know Christian liturgy, first, when taking courses in the Fine Arts and, second, as a student of musicology.
+Students of musicology simply have to learn liturgy or the Nunc dimittis is a good choice.
+There was a demand for liturgical music.
+As a result, the development of polyphony, the combination of voices, occurred from liturgical chant to liturgical chant and from madrigal to madrigal, its secular counterpart.
+A knowledge of the history of art is both useful and delightful.

 In my family Candlemas was celebrated, but it was not explained to me that the Nunc dimittis was Simeon’s Song of Praise, a canticle.
 In fact, although I attended a Catholic school, we were never told that Candlemas was a commemoration of the Presentation of Jesus at the Temple and of Mary’s Purification after Childbirth.

 February 2nd is “Nunc dimittis” day and “Nunc dimittis” is Simeon’s Song of Praise.
 In yesterday’s blog I inserted Palestrina’s “Nunc dimittis,” but today we will hear William Byrd‘s “Nunc dimittis.”